ArgonDesign/alogic/doc/control.md

 with a return stack to handle [function calls](statements.md#function-calls).

-This section provides details of how the Alogic compiler translates sequential code to the state system, that implements the design entity.
+This section provides details of how the Alogic compiler translates sequential code to the state system.

 ### Summary of statement types

-As described in the documentation of [statements](statements.md), every Alogic statement can be one of 2 types: A control statement, or a combinatorial statement.
+As described in the documentation of [statements](statements.md), every Alogic statement can be one of two types: A control statement, or a combinatorial statement.

 Some statements are unambiguously control statements.
 These are listed here for